stablekernel/aqueduct/source/docs/testing/tests.md

   }
 }
 ```

+!!! note "package:aqueduct_test"
+    The test utilities for Aqueduct are in a separate package, `package:aqueduct_test`, imported at the top of the harness file.
+When creating a project from a template, its `pubspec.yaml` file already includes `aqueduct_test` in `dev_dependencies`.
+If you aren't creating projects from a template, make sure to add this dependency.

 The type `AppSink` is replaced with your application's `RequestSink` subclass.
 A test file need only import this harness and start and stop the application in its `setUpAll` and `tearDownAll` callbacks: